-Geraniums (Pelargonium x hortorum) are perennial plants that come in many bloom colors, leaf textures and growing heights.
-The plants will produce blooms all summer and grow equally well in pot or when planted in-ground.
+Geraniums (Pelargonium x hortorum) are perennial plants that come in many bloom colors, leaf textures, and growing heights.
+The plants will produce blooms all summer and grow equally well in a pot or when planted in-ground.

-To plant and grow in containers indoors or outdoors, fill container halfway with a professional potting soil, mix in a pinch of sugar, moisten the soil and plant the geranium of choice in the center of the pot.
+To plant and grow in containers indoors or outdoors, fill the container halfway with a good quality potting soil, mix in a pinch of sugar, moisten the soil and plant the geranium of choice in the center of the pot.

 Place newly potted geranium in a sunny location where the plant will receive filtered sunlight at least four hours a day.
-Water regularly to keep soil moist, but not soggy.
-Feed geraniums a water soluble plant food once a week during the summer months to promote vigorous plant growth and blooms.
+Water regularly to keep the soil moist, but not soggy.
+Feed geraniums a water-soluble plant food once a week during the summer months to promote vigorous plant growth and blooms.

-Plant can be kept at a desired height by keeping the top pinched out, but also note that will reduce the amount of blooms.
+The plant can be kept at the desired height by keeping the top pinched out, but also note that will reduce the number of blooms.
 Remove spent blooms to encourage new buds to form.

 More Than One